phac-nml/snvphyl-galaxy/docs/install/galaxy.md

 ## Installing Build Dependencies

 Installing Galaxy tools involves building many packages from source.
-Please make sure you have the standard build tools installed on the Galaxy system before proceeding.
-In particular, please make sure that Perl, Python, Java, Git, GCC/G++, CMake, and CPANminus are all installed.
+Please make sure you have the standard build tools and development packages installed on the Galaxy system before proceeding.
+In particular, please make sure that Perl, Python, Java, Git, Mercurial, GCC/G++, CMake, zlib-devel, ncurses-devel, expat-devel, python-pip, python-devel, libyaml-devel, and CPANminus are all installed.
 The virtual machine build script located [here](http://irida.corefacility.ca/gitlab/analysis-pipelines/snvphyl-galaxy/blob/289184005dc50f60762d1af867e2fec497b57166/packer/scripts/galaxy.sh#L22) can be used as a rough guide for any necessary dependencies for CentOS.

 ## Installing the SNVPhyl Tools